 - Create (or Refresh) thumbnails – a Symbol instance needs to be selected to create Thumbnails.
 To refresh (for example to reflect edits made after the creation of Thumbnails) Ctrl-click the button.
 If there is nothing loaded and no selection and the button is pressed, it will look for potential existing metadata sets to load and if such are present will pop a list to choose from.

 - Sync selected instance – requires a selected instance on Stage or key in Timeline.
-Allows to synchronize and control as many other elements in sync with the 'master' symbol.
+Allows to synchronize and control other elements in sync with the 'master' symbol.
 For example a mask that has to be synced with the eyes.
+Multiple synced elements can be added.

 - Roll Over current thumbnails… – a command which enables users to transfer metadata from the currently loaded set of thumbnails to any other symbol instances (range of keys) selected in Timeline.